-Manual Lymphatic Drainage is a delicate form of massage with light pressure and soft pumping action in the direction of the lymph nodes.
+Manual Lymphatic Drainage is a specialist, delicate form of massage with light pressure and soft pumping action in the direction of the lymph nodes.
 It is also highly relaxing.

-A congested lymphatic system can become sluggish from protein deposits or the flow can stagnate for reasons such as fatigue, stress, infection, emotional shock, lack of physical activity or dehydration.
+- A congested lymphatic system a congested lymphatic system can become sluggish from protein deposits or the flow can stagnate for reasons such as fatigue, stress, infection, emotional shock, lack of physical activity or dehydration.

+- Those with a low immune system who regularly catch colds or viruses.
 Your immune system works to keep these harmful agents out of the body and attacks those that manage to enter.
 This is where white blood cells are your best friend.
 Your immune system does not have a built-in mechanism to move it constantly so it needs your help and this comes via your lymphatic system.

 - Lymph Nodes

 How it works